Scott B. Silverberg focuses his practice on estate planning, Elder Law and special needs planning.

 He is President of the New York Chapter of the National Academy of Elder Law Attorneys (NAELA) and a member of the Board of Directors of NAELA.
 He also serves as a member of the Board of Directors of the Elder Law Practicum of national NAELA.

 As a member of the New York State Bar Association, Scott serves as Vice-Chair of the Practice Management Committee of the Elder Law and Special Needs Section Executive Committee.
 Previously, he chaired the Technology Committee.

 He is also a member of the Nassau County Bar Association.

-In early 2020, Scott was accepted into the L.L.M. in Elder Law program at the prestigious Stetson University School of Law.
-This rigorous online program is offered only to Elder Law practitioners who have provide legal services in elder law matters in highly specific areas of the law.
+Scott has attained the L.L.M.
+(Master of Laws) in Elder Law from the prestigious Stetson University School of Law.
+This rigorous program is offered only to Elder Law practitioners who have provide legal services in elder law matters in highly specific areas of the law.
 Stetson’s L.L.M.
 Elder Law program faculty comprises many leading attorneys in Elder Law.
-His acceptance into this program is an indication of his dedication to the field of Elder Law and the quality of his practice.

 Scott is a graduate of Fordham Law School (J.D., 2013) and holds a Bachelor of Science degree from Cornell University’s School of Industrial and Labor Relations, a highly competitive program that prepares students for leadership positions in law, government, public policy, and business.